kbec19/citizen-connect/content/collection/day01/_index.md

 Using Google Analytics to look at the past patterns from July 2022 through July 2023, these are the statistics on audience development for the Citizen Connect site during that time period.

+### Unique Users

+For the 12-month period examined, there were ~70,137 unique visitors to the site (mean of ~5,845/month)

 ### Search Terms

 <div class="flourish-embed flourish-word-cloud" data-src="visualisation/14689457"><script src="https://public.flourish.studio/resources/embed.js"></script></div>